Written by: Khaila King

 McCray took the crown as the 2018 Miss Black and Gold and Miss GPA.
 Following her lead in second place, freshman Sydney Giles was crowned Miss Gold and Miss Congeniality.
 In third, junior Alexis Beverly was crowned Miss Black.
 Other awards consisted of most ad sales and community service, both won by junior Ivorie Stalling.

 “At first, this was not something that I ever would have thought about doing,” McCray said.
 The fact that I was able to step out of my comfort zone and then win.
 It just feels really good.”

 McCray transferred to IU as junior, majoring in Biology with a minor in Spanish.
 One of the challenges she faced during the process was managing her time between academics and preparing for the show.
 Her coach and pageant co-coordinator, Calieel Muhammad, helped her develop the confidence she needed to succeed.

 “I watched her put in the work and develop overtime,” Muhammad said.
 “Seeing how much she’s developed and grown since the start of the pageant was a wonderful experience.
 She definitely gained a sense of confidence.”

 The growth and overall success of each contestant was due to their hard work, and the unconditional support and guidance from the men of Alpha Phi Alpha Fraternity Incorporated.
 The show itself would not have been possible without their efforts.
 Pageant coordinator Brelon Davis described it as an overwhelming but rewarding process.

-With her new-found crown, McCray has plans to keep promoting the pageant, volunteering and encouraging others that stepping out of their comfort zone may be challenging, but worth the risk.
+With her newly bestowed crown, McCray has plans to keep promoting the pageant, volunteering, and encouraging others that stepping out of their comfort zone may be challenging, but worth the risk.